-- 1. Assisting families in gaining skills to promote the families' recovery process (e.g., self-advocacy, developing natural supports, etc.); - 2.
-Support family voice and choice by assisting the family in assuming the lead roles in all multi-disciplinary team meetings; - 3.
-Listening to the family's needs and concerns from a peer perspective, and offering suggestions for engagement in planning process; - 4.
-Providing ongoing emotional support, modeling and mentoring during all phases of the planning services/support planning process; - 5.
-Promoting and planning for family and youth recovery, resilience and wellness; - 6.
-Working with the family to identify, articulate and build upon their strengths while addressing their concerns, needs and opportunities; - 7.
-Helping families better understand choices offered by service providers, and assisting with understanding policies, procedures, and regulations that impact the identified youth while living in the community; - 8.
-Ensuring the engagement and active participation of the family and youth in the planning process and guiding families toward taking a pro-active and self-managing role in their youth's treatment; - Assisting the family with the acquisition of the skills and knowledge necessary to sustain an awareness of their youth's needs as well as his/her strengths and the development and enhancement of the family's unique problem-solving skills, coping mechanisms, and strategies for the youth's illness/symptom/behavior management; - 10.
-Assisting the parent in coordinating with other youth-serving systems, as needed, to achieve the family/youth goals; - 11.
-As needed, assisting communicating family needs to multi-disciplinary team members, while also building the family skills in self-articulating needs/desires/preferences for treatment and support with the goal of full family-guided, youth-driven self-management; - 12.
-Supporting, modeling, and coaching families to help with their engagement in all health related processes; - 13.
-Coaching parents in developing systems advocacy skills in order to take a proactive role in their youth's treatment and to obtain information and advocate with all youth-serving systems; - 14.
-Cultivating the parent/guardian's ability to make informed, independent choices including a network for information and support which will include others who have been through similar experiences; - 15.
-Building the family skills, knowledge, and tools related to the identified condition/related symptoms so that the family/youth can assume the role of self-monitoring and self-management; - 16.
-Assisting the family in understanding: - 17.
-Various system processes, how these relate to the youth's recovery process, and their valued role (e.g. crisis planning, IRP process); - 18.
-What a behavioral health diagnosis means and what a journey to recovery may look like; and - 19.
-The role of services/prescribed medication in diminishing/managing the symptoms of that condition and increasing resilience and functioning in living with that condition; - 20.
-Empowering the family on behalf of the recipient; providing information regarding the nature, purpose and benefits of all services; providing interventions and support; and providing overall support and education to a caregiver to ensure that he or she is well equipped to support the youth in service transition/upon discharge and have natural supports and be able to navigate service delivery systems; - 21.
-Identifying the importance of Self Care, addressing the need to maintain family whole health and wellness in order to ultimately support the youth with a behavioral health condition;
+- a.
+Facilitating peer support in and among the participating group youth/young adult members; - b.
+Assisting youth/young adults in gaining skills to promote their recovery process (e.g., self-advocacy, developing natural supports, etc.); - c.
+Support youth/young adult voice and choice by assisting the family in assuming the lead roles in all multi-disciplinary team meetings; - d.
+Listening to the youth/young adults needs and concerns from a peer perspective, and offering suggestions for engagement in planning process; - e.
+Providing ongoing emotional support, modeling and mentoring during all phases of the planning services/support planning process; - f.
+Promoting and planning for family and youth recovery, resilience and wellness; - g.
+Working with the youth/young adult to identify, articulate and build upon their strengths while addressing their concerns, needs and opportunities; - h.
+Helping youth/young adults better understand choices offered by service providers, and assisting with understanding policies, procedures, and regulations that impact the identified youth while living in the community; - i.
+Ensuring the engagement and active participation of the family and youth in the planning process and guiding youth/young adult toward taking a proactive and self-managing role in their treatment; - j.
+Assisting the youth/young adult with the acquisition of the skills and knowledge necessary to sustain an awareness of their needs as well as his/her strengths and the development and enhancement of the family's unique problem-solving skills, coping mechanisms, and strategies for the youth's illness/symptom/behavior management; - k.
+Assisting the youth/young adult and family participants in coordinating with other youth-serving systems, as needed, to achieve the youth/family goals; - As needed, assisting communicating youth/young adult and family needs to multi-disciplinary team members, while also building the youth/young adult and family skills in self-articulating; needs/desires/preferences for treatment and support with the goal of full family-guided, youth-driven selfmanagement; - m.
+Supporting, modeling, and coaching youth/young adult to help with their engagement in all health related processes; - n.
+Coaching youth/young adults in developing systems advocacy skills in order to take a proactive role in their treatment and to obtain information and advocate with all youth-serving systems; - o.
+Cultivating the youth/young adult ability to make informed, independent choices including a network for information and support which will include others who have been through similar experiences; - p.
+Building the youth/young adult skills, knowledge, and tools related to the identified condition/related symptoms so that the youth/family can assume the role of self-monitoring and self-management; and - q.
+Assisting the youth/young adult participants in understanding: - i.
+Various system processes, how these relate to the youth's recovery process, and their valued role (e.g. crisis planning, IRP process); - ii.
+What a behavioral health diagnosis means and what a journey to recovery may look like; - iii.
+The role of services/prescribed medication in diminishing/managing the symptoms of that condition and increasing resilience and functioning in living with that condition;